hail-is/hail/hail/python/hailtop/batch/docs/service.rst

-To execute a batch on the Batch service rather than locally, first construct a :class:`.ServiceBackend` object with a billing project and a bucket to store intermediate files.
+To execute a batch on the Batch service rather than locally, first construct a :class:`.ServiceBackend` object with a billing project and bucket for storing intermediate files.
+Your service account must have read and write access to the bucket.
 Next, pass the :class:`.ServiceBackend` object to the :class:`.Batch` constructor with the parameter name `backend`.